bifurcation/mimi-protocol/draft-barnes-mimi-protocol.md

 is made by committing an MLS GroupContextExtensions proposal.

 Changes to the participant list are maintained by patching the participation list.
-In MLS this accomplished by committing a `ParticipantListPatch` proposal (defined in this document).
+In MLS this accomplished by committing a `AppSync` proposal (defined in this document).

 Unless the base policy document defines otherwise, an MLS client who makes a